 In the series finale of Avatar: The Last Airbender , Iroh refuses to fight Fire Lord Ozai because — even assuming he won — it would not bring true peace, being ultimately nothing more than "a brother killing a brother for power."
 This leaves it up to our plucky hero Aang to face the Fire Lord himself.

 In "The Desert" episode, Katara has to lead the group because Aang's too upset over Appa, Sokka is high, and Toph can't see (she's blind and senses vibrations) because of the loose sand they're walking on.

 Appa himself: he lives and breathes this trope for the entire series.
-For the record, Appa is a ten-ton (that's twenty thousand-pound) flying creature with horns.
+For the record, Appa is a ten-ton (that's twenty-thousand pound) six-legged flying bison with horns.
 Yet he's only in three battles throughout the whole series and only attacks people in one of them.
-Case and point: in "Jet" he is literally five yards behind the group as they're walking through a forest, but as soon as they stumble into a Fire Nation camp and get attacked, he's no where to be seen.
+Case in point: in "Jet" he is literally five yards behind the group as they're walking through a forest, but as soon as they stumble into a Fire Nation camp and get attacked, he's nowhere to be seen.
 The writers don't even give him an excuse, he's just gone.